KDahir247/Fabled_Blog/README.md

 # Fabled_Blog
-Blog page for the development of major projects such as the Fabled Engine.
+Blog page for the development of major projects such as the Fabled Engine, Pilot Launcher, and Fabled Editor.